Findings and Recommendations

 The recommendations set out were agreed in 2019 by the Commission.
 Since this time, work has been ongoing to move much of this forward.
 The position statement showing where we are against each recommendation reflects activity that has been, or is currently being undertaken, to progress this work.

 There is still much more to do and our approach will be a continuous process of reflection and review as we move forward.
-The Respect Oversight Group, once established, will oversee this process, working with the Respect Commission Working Group and report back regularly against progress.
+The Respect Oversight Group was established in December 2019 and will oversee this process, working with the Respect Commission Working Group and report back regularly against progress.
 You can find out more about Next Steps here.

 1. The recruitment processes for all staff should be reviewed and updated to include criteria in all job templates that require candidates to evidence interpersonal skills and behaviours clearly linked to the University values, Durham University Leadership Attributes and/or Realising Your Potential Approach, and EDI objectives.